Load (album): Artwork and packaging

 The cover art for Load was created by New York artist Andres Serrano (pictured in 2023).

 The cover of Load is an original artwork titled Semen and Blood III.
 It is one of three photographic studies created by New York artist Andres Serrano in 1990 by mingling bovine blood and his own semen between two sheets of Plexiglas.
 Hammett came across the photo in an art book of Serrano's work titled Body and Soul that he purchased from the San Francisco Museum of Modern Art.
-He said at the time that at first glance, he thought it resembled hot-rod flames due to a similar tattoo he had.
+He said at the time that, at first glance, he thought it resembled hot-rod flames due to a similar tattoo he had.
 Recalling the abstract art and psychedelia of a 1960s gig poster, the image depicts an amoeba-like blend of strawberry-red and creamy white tones swirling against a mottled black background.
 Serrano had known of the band but was unaware of their music.
 He appreciated the collaboration and believed it would help expand his audience.
 Hammett wanted the picture as Loads cover artwork because he thought it was "beautiful" and "it was the form, not the content, that was great".
-One of Serrano's artworks was also used for the cover of Loads follow-up Reload the following year.
+One of Serrano's artworks was also used for the cover of Reload the following year.

 Not all band members liked the photo.
 While Ulrich loved it, Newsted hated it and refused to discuss it in interviews.
 Hammett believed Newsted "cared too much about what the fans think", although he did not want fan reactions to "dictate or censor" what he did.
 Hetfield felt indifferent about the artwork and was more concerned about potential backlash from retailers who would refuse to sell the album over the cover.
 In 2009, Hetfield expressed his dislike of the artwork, calling it a "piss-take" around art made "for the sake of shocking others".
 Due to the band's differing views, a compromise was reached wherein the artwork's title would not appear in the album's liner notes, but Serrano remained credited as the cover artist.
 In a 2018 interview, Ulrich maintained his appreciation for the Load and Reload covers, calling them his favorite Metallica album covers.

 Load featured a new Metallica logo that simplified and modernized its appearance, going from "metal" to "alternative".
-The album booklet featured photographs of the band by former U2 and Depeche Mode collaborator Anton Corbijn.
+The album booklet featured photographs of the band by Anton Corbijn, a former collaborator of U2 and Depeche Mode.
 With Load, the band adopted a new image that strayed away from their metal roots.
 They wore short hair, tailored shirts, leather jackets, and make-up.
 At certain press events, Hammett and Ulrich kissed each other.